howtographql/howtographql/content/backend/graphql-python/4-authentication.md

     def resolve_me(self, info):
         user = info.context.user
         if user.is_anonymous:
-            raise Exception('Not logged!')
+            raise Exception('Not logged in!')

         return user
 ```

 </Instruction>

 To test it out, we need to get a token using the `VerifyToken` Mutation and use it in our Query with the `AUTHORIZATION` HTTP header, using the `JWT` prefix.
-Now, we are going to the Inmsonia client:
+Now, we are going to the Insomnia client:

 ![](https://i.imgur.com/VelVdDB.png)